-- Take steps to ensure that all water systems and features (e.g., sink faucets, drinking fountains) are safe to use after a prolonged facility shutdown by following the CDC's Guidance for Reopening Buildings After Prolonged Shutdown or Reduced Operation to minimize the risk of diseases associated with water. - Ensure ventilation systems operate properly and increase circulation of outdoor air as much as possible by opening windows and doors, using fans, or other methods.
-Do not open windows and doors if they pose a safety or health risk to people using the facility. - Provide cups or alternative procedures to minimize use of water fountains.
+- Take steps to ensure that all water systems and features (e.g., sink faucets, drinking fountains) are safe to use after a prolonged facility shutdown by following the CDC's Guidance for Reopening Buildings After Prolonged Shutdown or Reduced Operation to minimize the risk of diseases associated with water. - Ensure ventilation systems operate properly and increase circulation of outdoor air as much as - possible by opening windows and doors, using fans, or other methods.
+Do not open windows and doors if they pose a safety or health risk to people using the facility. - Discontinue use of drinking directly from water fountains, post signs requesting water fountains be used for bottle filling stations only. - Provide cups or alternative procedures to minimize use of water fountains.

 Local education leaders and schools should follow the guidelines below for their transportation vehicles (e.g., buses, vans).
+It is strongly recommended that a school operating under Plan A for K-5th grade students should utilize a more restrictive Plan B approach for school transportation.